bit101/tinpig/docs/tinpig.md

       - name of project
       - project description
       - ignore list - files that won't be copied
-      - ignoreContentToken list - files that won't have tokens replaced in conent
       - lists names of all tokens in order they will be asked for
         - token, defaultValue
-      - pre-template action
-      - post-template action
 - command line
   - `tinpig` - fully interactive
   - `tinpig --path=project_dir_name` - specify project dir